-Agricultural tradition is one of the key elements of cultural heritage and one of the fundamental elements of Georgian DNA (Ethymologically, the word Georgia is derived from the Greek γεωργία (geōrgía), meaning agriculture).
-Benefiting from a favourable climate and very fertile soil, the agricultural sector is one of the most productive economic sectors in the country and allows the production of a wide variety of high quality agricultural products, fruits, vegetables, cereals, etc. Those who have already come to Georgia to taste Georgian cuisine and its products can certify it: it is excellent!
+Agricultural tradition is one of the key elements of cultural heritage and one of the fundamental elements of Georgian DNA (Etymologically, the word Georgia is derived from the Greek γεωργία (geōrgía), meaning agriculture).
+Benefiting from a favourable climate and very fertile soil, the agricultural sector is one of the most productive economic sectors in the country and allows the production of a wide variety of high-quality agricultural products, fruits, vegetables, cereals, etc. Those who have already come to Georgia to taste Georgian cuisine and its products can certify it: it is excellent!

 After signing a deep and comprehensive free trade agreement with the European Union in 2014, which entered into force in 2018, Georgia is beginning to bring agricultural products to the world market that meet the required European standards, encouraging new European investors to enter this attractive market.
-On the other hand, consumption on the local market is rising steadily.
+On the other hand, consumption in the local market is rising steadily.

 Georgia focuses on labour-intensive crops such as tea and grapes.
-In 2017, after a three-year study conducted by international experts, Georgia was officially recognized as the cradle of viticulture and also distinguished by a traditional and natural winemaking unique in the world in qveris (i.e. in large clay jars).
+In 2017, after a three-year study conducted by international experts, Georgia was officially recognized as the cradle of viticulture and also distinguished by a traditional and natural winemaking unique in the world in Qveris (i.e. in large clay jars).

 Today, Georgian wine exports are growing very strongly and give very positive prospects for the sector.
-The data, published in the National Wine Agency of Georgia in February 2018, are 10.8 million bottles (+23% over the same period 2017.
+The data, published in the National Wine Agency of Georgia in February 2018, are 10.8 million bottles (+23% over the same period in 2017.
 In 2017, 50 million bottles were exported).
 Georgian wine is now present in 38 countries and recognized by oenologists around the world.

 Competition, on the other hand, is intense for Georgian tea, local producers do not allow international players to take full ownership of tea culture, as Euromonitor International reveals.
 Tea consumers in Georgia remain very conservative and most Georgian brands produce only black or green tea.
 The government wishes to encourage the development of other varieties in this sector and attract new investment.